Johnny "J": Final years (2006–2008)

 In mid-2006, Johnny J premiered a ten-year anniversary Tupac tribute track on a charitable compilation by Mutulu Shakur entitled A 2Pac Tribute: Dare 2 Struggle.
 The song was written by a new artist working with Klock Work at the time named T-Jay.

 In mid-2008, Iranian-Canadian rapper Imaan Faith collaborated with Deejay Ra to release Imaan's debut album Let The Truth Be Known on Universal Music Canada, featuring an opening track with Johnny J entitled "Goin 2 Da Top", which was recorded at Johnny's studio in California in mid-2006.

 Johnny J had been recording for most of 2008 with actress/singer Tatyana Ali on her sophomore music album The Light.

 DUI arrest and death

-On July 27, 2008, Johnny J was arrested in Los Angeles, California and charged with driving while intoxicated.
+On July 27, 2008, Johnny J was arrested in Los Angeles, California, and charged with driving while intoxicated.

 On October 3, 2008, imprisoned at Twin Towers Correctional Facility in Los Angeles, California while awaiting trial, Johnny allegedly jumped off an upper tier of the prison in an apparent suicide at about 6:45PM.
 He was found dead 45 minutes later, at the age of 39.
+According to Bay Area rapper King Tech, "If we could have just 10 minutes to talk, I think the outcome could have been different," Tech said of his friend's demise.
+"Unbelievable.
+The dude was set for life.
+With the amount of hits he has out, once you read his biography, the amount of songs he had was insane.
+It is really strange.
+Everybody is confused out here.
+Everybody I talk to are like, 'What?'
+He wasn't broke, publishing was coming in, he had a wife, he had two kids and a big house.
+He had everything.
+He didn't need to go."